 The Sub-Alpine Trail crosses Slovenia from west to east, letting you explore some of its stunning but relatively unknown hilly and woodland regions.
 The entire route is 470 km long and can be “easily” covered in about one month.

-Editor’s Note: This post was originally published on Oct 20, 2016, and has been updated to revise the list of trails, include additional items, and keep it fresh and accurate.
+Editor’s Note: This post was originally published in October, 2016, and has been updated to revise the list of trails, include additional items, and keep it fresh and accurate.